Skip to content

 # Stop governor

-sudo systemctl stop cyan-skillfish-governor
+sudo systemctl stop cyan-skillfish-governor-tt

 # Manually set frequency and voltage